m-lab/jostler/test/README.txt

 	-missed-age 20s \
 	-missed-interval 15s

-Because the -gcs-bucket flag is set to disk,newclient,download,upload, jostler will use testhelper's local disk storage implementation which mimics downloads from and uploads to GCS.
+Because the -no-gcs flag is specified, jostler will use testhelper's local disk storage implementation which mimics downloads from and uploads to cloud storage (GCS).
 This makes testing and debugging a lot easier.

 [Term C]